MedAX365/docsy/userguide/content/en/docs/Periodic/Price Lists and Agreements/agreements.md

 The purpose of an insurance agreement is to create a legally binding contract between the insurance company and the insured.
 Within this agreement, the insured agrees to pay small periodic payments in exchange for a payout from the insurance company if the covered event specified in the agreement occurs.

-In the 'Aggreement' session, you can create new agreements.
+In the 'Aggreement' session, you can create a new agreement.
 So you can specify the coverage of patients while admitting them.
 While creating a new agreement, you can determine the 'Insurance Type'.
 These are public, private insurance, employer, individual or supplemental.
 You can also determine the acitivity of the agreement by using 'Active' option.

 ## Facilities